pyth-network/pyth-crosschain/price_service/server/README.md

 1. Build an image for using it first according to the section below.
 2. Change the price service image to your local docker image (e.g., `pyth_price_server`)

+### Self-Hosting

+If you would like to host your own instance of the price service, we recommend using a host like [Latitude](https://www.latitude.sh/) or [Hetzner](https://www.hetzner.com/) and avoiding cloud service providers like AWS in order to reduce the cost.
+The price service participates in a peer-to-peer network which can use a lot of bandwidth.
+Cloud hosts like AWS charge high fees for bandwidth, which makes running the service much more expensive than necessary.
+Using one of the recommended hosts above should cost $10-50 / month.

 ## Build an image

 Build the image from [the repo root](../../) like below.
 It will create a